lsll42/liber/~/physics-questions.md

 to raise the lift at 20.0 cm>s? (b) To start

 9.27 • A rotating wheel with diameter 0.600 m is speeding up with constant angular acceleration.
 The speed of a point on the rim of the wheel increases from 3.00 m>s to 6.00 m>s while the wheel turns through 4.00 revolutions.
 What is the angular acceleration of the wheel?
 9.28 • The earth is approximately spherical, with a diameter of 1.27 * 107 m.
 It takes 24.0 hours for the earth to complete one revolution.
 What are the tangential speed and radial acceleration of a point on the surface of the earth, at the equator?

+the wheel was doing some things and made sure that the stuff that happened

+the story should be in progress right now,